Ox Security mascot holding a magnifying glass while explaining what is ASPM

 What is Application Security Posture Management (ASPM)?

 ASPM takes what used to be a fragmented process and turns it into something much more integrated.
 Think of it as an evolution from older approaches like Application Security Orchestration and Correlation (ASOC), which were good but often left you juggling too many tools.
-ASPM aggregates and correlates data from all your security tools, giving you a more detailed and contextual understanding of your applications and their vulnerabilities.
+ASPM aggregates and correlates data from all your security tools to provide a more detailed and contextual understanding of your applications and their vulnerabilities.
 This makes it easier for AppSec teams to prioritize, fix, and track issues throughout the software development lifecycle (SDLC).

 For example, with ASPM, you can not only spot vulnerabilities in your code but also understand their dependencies and manage the risks they pose—all without the need for manual intervention.
 According to Gartner, by 2026, over 40% of organizations developing their own applications will adopt ASPM to quickly identify and resolve security issues—a huge leap from just 5% in 2023.